seratonik/node-canadapost/README.md

 Getting Started
 ---------------

+The easiest way to grab the module is through `npm`:

+    npm install canadapost

 Pass your username, password and customer ID for the Canada Post API when requiring the library:

     var CanadaPost = require('node-canadapost')('<username>', '<password>', '<customerId>');